-I am from the woods surrounding one of my childhood homes,
+I am from the woods surrounding two of those homes,

 and the hole in the base of the oak tree outside my bedroom window,

-harboring a litter of kittens, mewing softly during a summer rain.
+harboring a litter of kittens, mewing loudly during a torrential summer rain.

-I’m from family birthday celebrations with grandparents, aunts, uncles and cousins
+I am from birthday celebrations with grandparents, aunts, uncles and cousins

-and from holding grudges and holding one’s tongue,
+and from holding your tongue and holding grudges,

-I’m from the Adams’, the Christiansons’, the Esbrooks’, and the Lundmarks’.
+I’m from the Adams’, the Christiansens’, the Esbrooks’, and the Lundmarks’.

-and from “eat your meat, there are starving children in Africa.”
+and from “eat your dinner, there are starving children in Africa.”

 No “I love you’s,” no “I’m proud of you’s”.

-I’m from camping trips, and weekends at the cottage.
+I’m from camping at the Evergreen Campsites, and weekends at the cottage.

-I’m from Neenah and Sweden, Norway, Belgium, France, England and Germany.
+I’m from Neenah, but in a way, I’m also from Sweden, Norway, Belgium, France, England and Germany.

-I’m from cinnamon rolls and from chicken booyah cooked over a campfire.
+I’m from my grandma’s caramel rolls and my dad’s chicken booyah simmering for hours over a campfire.